-If you do not prefer zombie movies, we encourage you to give a chance to “Train to Busan” and embark on a ride that is full of fierce action, tension, fun … and of course, full of zombies!
+If you do not usually like zombie movies, we encourage you to give ‘Train to Busan’ a chance, and embark on a ride that is full of fierce action, tension, fun… and of course, full of zombies!

 Seok Woo is a successful businessman who completely neglects his family.
 His wife left him, his daughter is being guarded by her grandmother, and he doesn’t even remember what he bought his daughter for last birthday.
 After his daughter announces that he wants to spend his birthday with his mother in Seoul, they go on a journey by train, not knowing what awaited them all along the way.

 “Train to Busan” has a very brief introduction and almost no explanation for the epidemic that resulted in the hordes of zombies, but the absence of a better overture is almost no shortcoming for the movie.
 I believe that most of you want to watch what and how zombies do, not how and why they were created.
 Most of the action takes place on the train, so “Train to Busan” certainly reminiscent of “Snowpiercer”, but when viewed from a broader perspective, the two films have very little in common.
 “Train to Busan” is, like “Snowpiercer,” a very dynamic and action packed movie, but the atmosphere is completely different.
 Although it is a suspenseful thriller / horror, the scenes are not so dark and the atmosphere is not so exciting.
 Zombies act very deadly and are bloodthirsty at all times, but the movie tends to be a more to good fun than as true horror film.